slfnk/vibe-guide-sma/places.md

 ## Sit Down

-The spots worth a proper sit for a meal.
+The locals joints worth a proper sit for a meal.
 Nothing too fancy.
 Cards typically accepted.

 ---